StarRocks/starrocks/docs/sql-reference/sql-functions/Window_function.md

 ### QUALIFY()

 The QUALIFY clause filters the results of window functions.
 In a SELECT statement, you can use the QUALIFY clause to apply conditions to a column to filter results.
 QUALIFY is analogous to the HAVING clause in aggregate functions.
+This function is supported from v2.5.

 QUALIFY simplifies the writing of SELECT statements.